Warwick Road, the lost Upton Lodge and York Road, 'The Casino', Victoria Terrace

 Ipswich Historic Lettering: Warwick map 4

 Taking the angle from no. 35 Warwick Road and drawing it back westwards to the 1970s houses (nos.
 48-50), which are set back from the Victorian building line in Palmerston Road, shown as a pale line on the aerial view, seems to confirms this theory.
-The building on the east corner of Palmerston Road is 170 Woodbridge Road, marked on maps here as 'Rywick Lodge'[?], but Bettley: Suffolk- East Pevsner (see Reading List) lists it as a red and white brick Italianate villa, 'The Casino', built for himself by the architect of the Custom House on the Wet Dock, J.M.
+The building on the east corner of Palmerston Road is 170 Woodbridge Road, marked on maps here as 'Rhynwick Lodge', but Bettley: Suffolk- East Pevsner (see Reading List) lists it as a red and white brick Italianate villa, 'The Casino', built for himself by the architect of the Custom House on the Wet Dock, J.M.
 Clark, in 1845-6 (scroll down for information).
 It seems that the actions of a later owner of the garden of The Casino, A. S. Vanden Bergh, had an important effect on the developement of housing to the south – see the F.L.S. maps below.

 Ipswich Historic Lettering: Warwick map 51883 detail